robotsasfurniture/passive-sound-localization/README.md

 # Installation
-To install the project, clone the git repo by using the following command in your terminal:
+To install the project, clone the git repo by running the following command in your terminal:
 ```bash
 git clone https://github.com/robotsasfurniture/passive-sound-localization.git
 ```